deckhouse/deckhouse/modules/110-istio/docs/README.md

 The main purpose of the activation is to add a sidecar container to the application Pods so that Istio can manage the traffic.

 The sidecar-injector is a recommended way to add sidecars.
 Istio can inject sidecar containers into user Pods using the [Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) mechanism.
 You can configure it using labels and annotations:
-{% alert level="info" %}
-When using Deckhouse version >= 1.55 and the [admission-policy-engine](../015-admission-policy-engine/) module is enabled, it works in `Baseline` mode by default.
-In this regard, Istio's init-containers can't configure rules for application's traffic interception, so the Pod's can't start.
-The solution is either configure the admission-policy-engine module to work in `Restricted` mode or add a label `security.deckhouse.io/pod-policy=privileged` to application's Namespace.
-{% endalert %}

-* A label attached to a **namespace** allows the sidecar-injector to identify a group of Pods to inject sidecar containers into:
+* A label attached to a namespace allows the sidecar-injector to identify a group of Pods to inject sidecar containers into:
-  * `istio-injection=enabled` — use the latest installed version of Istio;
+  * `istio-injection=enabled` — use the global version of Istio (`spec.settings.globalVersion` in `ModuleConfig`);
   * `istio.io/rev=v1x16` — use the specific Istio version for a given namespace.
 * The `sidecar.istio.io/inject` (`"true"` or `"false"`) **Pod** annotation lets you redefine the `sidecarInjectorPolicy` policy locally.
 These annotations work only in namespaces to which the above labels are attached.